MLB Draft League Frequently Asked Questions

 Prep Baseball Report will be responsible for all on-field operations of the league, including player selection and recruitment, coaches and roster management during the league.

 What is the process to play in the MLB Draft League?

 Prep Baseball Report’s scouting staff will source all players for the league.
 PBR staff will contact players’ college coaches for recommendations to identify all the top draft prospects, in addition to working off PBR’s draft lists and scouting information.
 PBR staff will also confer with pro scouts and advisors.
 Players can also apply by filling out the form above.

 How many teams are in the league?

 Six.
-The Mahoning Valley Scrappers, the State College Spikes, the West Virginia Black Bears, the Williamsport Crosscutters, the Trenton Thunder and the sixth founding team will be announced soon.
+The Mahoning Valley Scrappers, the State College Spikes, the West Virginia Black Bears, the Williamsport Crosscutters, the Trenton Thunder and the Frederick Keys.

 Where are the teams and stadiums located?

 Teams are geographically based in New Jersey, Ohio, Pennsylvania and West Virginia.